-One-year study abroad program: From April 1 to March 31 of the following year, or from September 21 to September 20 of the following year

-Spring semester study abroad program: April 1 to September 20

-Fall semester study abroad program: September 21 to March 31 of the following year
+- One-year study abroad program: From April 1 to March 31 of the following year, or from September 21 to September 20 of the following year - Spring semester study abroad program: From April 1 to September 20 - Fall semester study abroad program: From September 21 to March 31 of the following year enrolment at Waseda University.
+However, if the credits that you obtain at the host university are recognized as necessary for graduation from the SPSE, it is possible to count up to 1 year of study abroad towards the "number of years of enrolment" at Waseda University and graduate in 4 or 4.5 years, including the period of your study abroad.

-4. Handling of the Number of Years of Enrollment at Waseda University
+4. Handling the Number of Years of Enrolment at Waseda University

-(1) Exchange Programs (EX)

-In principle, the period during which the student studies abroad is not counted towards the number of years of enrollment at Waseda University.
+- Exchange Programs (EX), Customized Study Programs (CS), Double Degree Programs (DD) In principle, the period during which the student studies abroad is counted towards the number of years of enrollment at Waseda University. - (2) Privately Funded Study Abroad In principle, the period during which you study abroad is not counted towards the number of years of